r-bex/dingdongdata/README.md

 * Circling doesn't factor in bells being rehung or tuned or changed in anyway
 * It only includes performances on BellBoard
-* Some performances that couldn't be parsed might be excluded from analysis e.g. Ringing Room performances.
+* Some performances that couldn't be parsed might be excluded from analysis
 * Handbells basically don't work right now
 * Nothing is well-tested.
 This is currently just a fun side project.

 ## Running the app locally

-1. Install the dependencies into a Python 3.11 environment using `pip install .`.
+1. Install the dependencies into a Python 3.11 environment using `pip install -r requirements.txt`.
 Other versions might work but haven't been tested.

 2. Run `streamlit run src/main.py` to run the app.

-3. Tests can be run by running `pip install -e ."[test]"` to install test dependencies and then running `pytest`.

 ## Features to add

 Requires no new data:
-* hosting
 * method alphabet completion
 * tower alphabet completion
+* more performance data on map hover

 Extra filtering:
 * by method